England: London: Where to Shop: Neighborhoods A-Z: Knightsbridge & Chelsea

 All the major league fashion houses are just outside Harvey Nics on Sloane Street, but don’t miss Gina which sells the hazardously high shoes coveted by London’s party girls, Pickett filled with an eclectic mix of gorgeous accessories and handmade leather luggage, and Jo Malone the epic purveyor of delicious scents.

 Continue down Sloane Street to the King’s Road (during the 17th-century the road was King Charles II’s private thoroughfare between his London and country courts).
-Two high-end boutiques with glam designer labels are Austique and Mimi.
+Here is high-end boutique Austique with glam designer labels.
 Just down the road is Steinberg & Tolkien, a vintage clothes hot house spanning the 1940’s to the 1980’s–John Galliano himself occasionally pops in for inspiration.
 Further down you will find the iconic Vivienne Westwood boutique where high drama meets the outrageous.
 Those in search of gifts should look out for the Organic Pharmacy, offering a selection of wonderfully pure, natural products.

 Rococo is a chocolate heaven of flavors ranging from violet creams to passion-fruit truffles.
 Just opposite is Bluebird located in a garage built in 1924 and complete with a brasserie, pit-stop café and deli bursting with delicious French and Italian treats.
 It now also boasts its own impeccably-edited fashion store, with an ever-changing mix of fresh designer labels such as Bella Freud, Mint and Park Vogel.